NickKornienko/Dimensionality-reduction-techniques/README.md

 2) Dimensionality_reduction_and_clustering.ipynb

-3)
+3) dimensionality_reduction_databricks.py

-5) Unable to acess databricks as both my student and personal accounts are hit with a paywall due to being previously used.
+Unable to acess databricks to run the code as both my student and personal accounts are hit with a paywall due to being previously used.
-An equivilent python file is provided that can run in a databricks environment